zetxqx/gateway-api-inference-extension/site-src/guides/epp-configuration/prefix-aware.md

 The prefix cache plugin exposes the following advanced configuration parameters:

-* `hashBlockSize`: The plugin matches prefixes in the unit of blocks.
+* `blockSize`: The plugin matches prefixes in the unit of blocks.
 This is the size of each block in number of bytes. vLLM default block size is 16 tokens.
 Assume 4 characters per token, the default is set to 64 in EPP.
 The default is recommended unless performance is critical for use cases with extremely long inputs.